You are here

 What is Contract Rent?

-The contract rent is what we usually practice in our day-to-day life.
+We usually practice contract rent in our day-to-day lives.
 Sometimes, it is referred to as the gross rent.
-It is the actual payment made to the owner of the factors.
-It is just like the periodical payment to the owner of the house, owner of machinery and equipment, owner of land, or the likes.
+The actual payment is made to the owner of the factors.
+It is just like the periodical payment to the owner of the house, the owner of machinery and equipment, the owner of the land, or the like.

 Economic Rent Vs Contract Rent